O2-Czech-Republic/ECIES-Go/README.md

 # pexeso-ecies-go
-A go implementation of ECIES with AES-GCM support
+A go implementation of ECIES with support for stream and AEAD symmetric encryption